- places to visit

 The Range is a cherished part of the landscape and life in the Connecticut River Valley.
 It has an extraordinary history; from its geological beginnings in the continental rifting that created the ancestral Connecticut Valley 200 million years ago, to its use in modern times as a tourist destination with its mountain houses, street railway, and amusement park.
 An ecological gem, it supports one of the most notable concentrations of rare species and natural communities in the state, specifically reptiles and amphibians.

 In 2002, four entities – The Trustees of Reservations, U.S. Fish and Wildlife Service, the Department of Conservation and Recreation, and the Holyoke Boys and Girls Club – joined together to acquire and protect the 396 acre Mt.
 Tom ski area on the eastern slope of Mt.
 Tom.
-The successful acquisition yielded a cooperative management approach of the former ski area and the development of an environmental education program between The Trustees and the Holyoke Boys and Girls Club, who intend to establish a youth summer camp at the site.
+The successful acquisition yielded a cooperative management approach of the former ski area and associated parcels and added valued recreational land adjacent to the Mount Tom State Reservation.
+Little Tom provides a woodland escape within easy access to over 600,000 residents of the Springfield Metropolitan area.